aws/aws-parallelcluster/docs/source/configuration.rst

 additional_cfn_template
 """""""""""""""""""""""
 An additional CloudFormation template to launch along with the cluster.
-This allows you to create resources that exist outside of the cluster but are part of the cluster's lifecycle.
+This allows you to create resources that exist outside of the cluster but are part of the cluster's life cycle.

 Must be a HTTP URL to a public template with all parameters provided.